We’re located at 2710 E 4th Street, Long Beach, CA. Nearest cross-street is Temple Ave and we’re on the east end of “Retro Row” on 4th Street.

 All good breads must stale.
-A naturally leavened bread keeps anywhere from 4-6 days on its way to turning more solid.
+Our breads keeps anywhere from 3-5 days on their way to turning more solid.
 We always recommend storing the bread in the bag it came in, with the cut side facing down (inside the bag, on your kitchen counter/table).
 This will keep the moisture inside the bread as much as possible.
 See our storing suggestions below.

-Once it’s what you consider “stale” we recommend searching for recipes to utilize the bread in this new state: make some great croutons (click here for inspiration + a great recipe), grate it and enjoy homemade bread crumbs in your meatballs or as a thickening agent in your soups/dips/sauces/mezze, or go for classics like french toast and bread pudding!
+Once it’s what you consider “stale” we recommend searching for recipes to utilize the bread in this new state: make some great croutons, grate it and enjoy homemade bread crumbs in your meatballs or as a thickening agent in your soups/dips/sauces, or go for classics like french toast and bread pudding!
 The options are endless and stretch many cuisines and cultures.
 We invite you to explore a new world of traditions and cooking with stale bread!

-The loaf keeps okay in the paper bag provided (or our natural cotton bread bags), on the counter, and with cut side down, at room temperature for 3-5 days.
+The loaf keeps well in the paper bag provided, wrapped and placed on the counter with cut side down, at room temperature for 3-5 days.

 We’ve had excellent results with baguettes if not eaten the same day re-crisped for 10 minutes at 350F.
 This also works if frozen (wrapped tightly in plastic).